aetonsi/pwsh__CommandExistance/README.md

 # pwsh__CommandExistance
-Powershell util to check the existance of the given command.
+Powershell tool to check the existance of the given command.

 # Usage
 ```powershell